vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 <img src="/assets/2022-06-07-vespa-spann-billion-scale-vector-search/Vespa-cloud-indexing.png"/>

-<em>Vespa Cloud console screenshot was taken during indexing of non-centroid vectors.
-During indexing, a document processor searches the HNSW graph,
+<em>Vespa Cloud console screenshot, taken during indexing of non-centroid vectors.
-and annotates the document with the closest centroids before forwarding the document to the `if` content cluster. </em>
+During indexing, a document processor searches the HNSW graph, and annotates the document with the closest centroids before forwarding the document to the `if` content cluster. </em>

 <img src="/assets/2022-06-07-vespa-spann-billion-scale-vector-search/metrics.png"/>